 Cost sharing, consumerism, price transparency, patient engagement, value-based purchasing, affiliations, consolidation, access, community partnerships, narrow networks, cost containment, post-acute care, talent stewardship—this was an exciting year for the health care industry to say the least.

 If 2014 didn’t present you with enough issues to keep you up at night, the Drinker Biddle Health Care Team has prepared a list of the top nine legal trends to watch in 2015.
-You can view the list here or read below.

 1. King v.
 Burwell

 The Supreme Court has agreed to decide how far the federal government can extend its program of subsidies to buyers of health insurance.
 In a recent Law360 article, Jesse Witten examines why the Supreme Court decided to hear the case and highlights the billions of dollars of federal subsidies at stake for residents of the 34 states that have not established exchanges.
 Oral arguments are expected to be held in March 2015, and a decision is expected by late June or early July 2015.

 2. ACA Repeal Efforts

 As our District Policy Group reported following last month’s election, even though the Republicans will hold the majority in both the House and the Senate, the House Republicans do not have the votes to override a veto by President Obama.
 We expect attempts to repeal or to modify provisions of the ACA to continue in an effort to score some “anti-Obamacare” wins, although we do not expect those efforts to be successful in repealing the measure in its entirety.